JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 The last line in the Settings panel asks if you'd like to combine multiple TDMS files into one.
 This refers to the .mat files (named G4_TDMS_Logs_timestamp.mat) that the original TDMS files are converted into.
 If you have de-selected the `Convert TDMS?` option above, then you should de-select this option as well.
 Otherwise, it is recommended that you leave this box selected.

-You will end up with multiple TDMS files if you are using the run protocol that creates separate logs for each repetition, OR if you use the Pause button anytime during your experiment.
+You will end up with multiple TDMS .mat files if you are using the run protocol that creates separate logs for each repetition, OR if you use the Pause button anytime during your experiment.
 If you're using the protocol for separate logging, you'll end up with TDMS files for each repetition.
 If you use the pause button, all data collected after unpausing the experiment will be saved in a new log, since the pause button automatically halts logging.
-The Conductor can automatically take the converted TDMS files and stitch them together into one file called G4_TDMS_Logs_Final.mat.
+The Conductor can automatically take the converted TDMS .mat files and stitch them together into one file called G4_TDMS_Logs_Final.mat.
 This file does not replace the separate log files, they'll still be accessible as well.
 This must be done if you want to use the automatic data processing and analysis tools, but if you are using your own code to process the raw data, then you could de-select this option and skip the step of combining your separate log files into one.

 ## Run a test protocol (optional)

 The _Run Test Protocol_{:.gui-btn} button will run the protocol listed in the settings file as the test protocol for that type.
 This will allow you to see a test run on the screens and make sure it looks right.
 If you need to adjust these settings, you cannot presently do it from the conductor.
-Close the conductor, adjust the settings through _File_{:.gui-btn} → _Settings_{:.gui-btn} on the Designer, then return the conductor when finished.
+Close the conductor, adjust the settings through _File_{:.gui-btn} → _Settings_{:.gui-btn} on the Designer, then return to the conductor when finished.

 # The progress bar